Van Vlaenderen · Lineage Dossier

 Margareta van Vlaenderen (dau. of Lodewyc, Victor's son) Directly Attested

-Charters dated 1478 and 1486 [FMG 850] record that 'Marguerite de Flandres' (daughter of Lodewyc van Vlaenderen, Victor's son) married firstly Lodewijk van Baenst Heer van Santvelde and secondly Adriaan van Schouteten Heer van Erpe.
+Charters dated 1478 and 1486, preserved in Vredius (1643) p.
+287 (Grimarez, from the Ghent partition registers), record that 'Marguerite de Flandres' (daughter of Lodewyc van Vlaenderen, Victor's son) married firstly Lodewijk van Baenst Heer van Santvelde and secondly Adriaan van Schouteten Heer van Erpe.
 This is from Victor's line, not the Praet line — noted here to distinguish the two Margaretha van Vlaenderens documented in the 15th century.

 Research Significance

-The Praet branch provides independent corroboration that van Vlaenderen functioned as inherited comital identity across six generations.
+The Praet branch provides independent corroboration that van Vlaenderen functioned as inherited comital identity across seven generations, from the 1373 founding grant to the 1591 terminus.
 The 1517 Knesselare charter is a new finding that places the Praet van Vlaenderens in direct territorial contact with the Meetjesland research cluster during the gap period.
 The branch functions as a research control: men styled van Vlaenderen in 16th-century Flemish records must be tested against Praet geography, patronymics, and witness networks before being assigned to Victor's descent.

 Notes & Bibliography